FLIR ONE is a nice product, with an extremely limiting battery and bad software. (Luckily, third-party software is much better)

 1: Limit useful time: pushing users to a more expensive product.

-2: Obsolescence by design: become useless as the battery age and force an upgrade.
+2: Obsolescence by design: become useless as the battery age and stops working.

 1: remove the need for battery and charging.